 The student executive includes a president, vice president, secretary, and treasurer.
+In the event that more than one strong applicant applies, there may be two students fulfilling a role.
 There are also grade reps and volunteer coordinators involved in this team of student leaders.
 Several members of the staff act as advisors to the SRRC.

-The SRRC conducts student government in the school, looks after finances for student groups (in accordance with administration and advisors), represents interests of the students, fund-raises, and organizes student activities such as assemblies, presentations, transition day, and special events.
+The SRRC conducts student leadership in the school, looks after finances for student groups (in accordance with administration and advisors), represents interests of the students, fundraises, and organizes student activities such as assemblies, presentations, transition day, and special events.
 HHS spirit clothing will also be on sale at various times throughout the year.